robertvacareanu/llm4regression/README.md

 ## Datasets
 We used various linear and non-linear synthetic datasets.
 The exact definitions are available in `src/dataset_utils.py`.
-We did add noise.
+We did not add noise.

 | Name              | Additional Details                                                                                                             | Definition                                                                                                      |
 | ----------------- | ------------------------------------------------------------------------------------------------------------------------------ | --------------------------------------------------------------------------------------------------------------- |